-Distributions can be made only to charitable organizations that are tax-exempt under IRC § 501(c)(3) and which have been classified under IRC § 509 as not being a private Foundation.
+Distributions can be made only to charitable organizations that are tax-exempt under IRC § 501(c)(3) and which have been classified under IRC § 509 as not being a Private Foundation.
 Distributions also may be made to governmental agencies and most religious organizations.
-Foundation policy prohibits the Foundation from making distributions to nonprofit organizations in satisfaction of a donor's legally enforceable pledges, non-operating private foundations, to certain fraternal and civic organizations (e.g., Chambers of Commerce, Rotary, Kiwanis, or Lions Clubs), or for dues, memberships, benefit tickets, goods bought at charitable auctions, fundraising dinners, tournaments or to secure ticket rights.
+Foundation policy prohibits the Foundation from making distributions to non-operating private foundations, to certain fraternal and civic organizations (e.g., Chambers of Commerce, Rotary, Kiwanis, or Lions Clubs), or for dues, memberships, benefit tickets, goods bought at charitable auctions, fundraising dinners, tournaments or to secure ticket rights.
 Fund Advisors are prohibited from receiving tangible or incidental benefits as the result of the grant from the Gift Fund.
 Distributions may not be made for political purposes and may not be made in satisfaction of a loan, for compensation, expense reimbursements or payments or similar payments to donors, advisors, and related parties.

-Grants to Charitable Organizations Throughout the United States
+Grants to Eligible Charitable Organizations Throughout the United States